 Introduction to the major fields of mass communication with emphasis on advertising, broadcasting, newspapers, magazines, and public relations, and the history of each.
-Notes: Offered in fall and spring.

 241. Media Writing (3:2-2).

 The study of and practice in writing for print and broadcast media.